🔑 How the assignment hierarchy works

 🤔 What exactly is a neighborhood?

 A neighborhood is a colored polygon you draw on your floor plan that groups desks and resources together.
-You give it a name, pick a color, and assign it to a department or specific people.
+You give it a name, pick a color, and assign it to a group of people — by department, by a custom HRIS attribute, or to specific individuals.

 Any desks inside that polygon automatically belong to the neighborhood — no manual linking needed!

-💡 Example: Draw a blue polygon around a cluster of desks on Floor 2, name it "Engineering," and assign it to your Engineering department.
-Now engineers can book any unassigned desk in that zone.
+💡 Example: Draw a blue polygon around a cluster of desks on Floor 2, name it "iOS Pod," and assign it to everyone whose HRIS team attribute equals iOS.
+Now those engineers can book any unassigned desk in that zone.

 🛠️ Creating a Neighborhood